niLeche19/Independent_Study/README.md

   The accepted modifiers are: *control, shift, alt, windows, command*.
 There is no *fn* modifier

   ### Keys
-  A key is simple a lower case letter or number such as, *a-z* and *0-9*, only keys can be entered when creating a new instance in the key editor.
+  A key is  a lower case letter or number such as, *a-z* and *0-9*, only keys can be entered when creating a new instance in the key editor.

-  If you enter a letter as upper case, *A-Z*, in the key configurator, it will be printed out as lower case.
-To fix this you must add a modifier to the key instance. i.e. Entering 'A' will print 'a', by addeding 'shift' it will print 'A'
+  If you enter an upper case letter, *A-Z*, in the key configurator, it will be printed out as lower case.
+To fix this you must add a modifier to the key instance. i.e. Entering 'A' will print 'a', by adding 'shift' it will print 'A'e

   Keys such as *tab, delete, backspace, f1-f19, (up, down, left and right_arrow)* will work fine.